Xuanwo/blog/content/2023/04-rust-std-fs-slower-than-python.md

     - python
 ---

-I'm about to share a lengthy tale that begins with [opendal](https://github.com/apache/incubator-opendal) `op.read()` and concludes with an unexpected twist.
+I'm about to share a lengthy tale that begins with [Apache OpenDAL](https://github.com/apache/incubator-opendal) `op.read()` and concludes with an unexpected twist.
 This journey was quite enlightening for me, and I hope it will be for you too.
 I'll do my best to recreate the experience, complete with the lessons I've learned along the way.
 Let's dive in!

 > All the code snippets and scripts are available in [Xuanwo/when-i-find-rust-is-slow](https://github.com/Xuanwo/when-i-find-rust-is-slow)